vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 Among names of Asuras we learn of Kirata and Akuli, Araru (with which may be compared the Arurmaghas or Aruñmaghas, foes of Indra), Aru, Kustā,” in opposition to Aditi, Etadu, from the use of etad u in a formula, Daivya as their messenger as opposed to Agni, Dābhi as the address of the Gayatri

 1 Thus Moulton (Early Zoroastrianism, p.
 150; Early Rel.
-Poetry of Persia, pp. 34 ff.) argues that the high Ahura wor- ship comes from ancestor worship as contrasted with the inferior worship of Daëvas, nature deities.
+Poetry of Persia, pp. 34 ff.) argues that the high Ahura worship comes from ancestor worship as contrasted with the inferior worship of Daëvas, nature deities.
 But he himself (Early Zoroastrianism, pp. ix, 344, &c.) renders Ahura by' lord', which disposes of any connexion with ancestor worship.
 Varuna sufficiently refutes for India and Ahura for Iran Schroeder's doctrine that morality and ancestor worship are more closely related than the worship

 of the gods and conduct.